Mantua: Car

 By car, Mantova can be reached on the A4 (Milan-Venice) Highway up to Verona, then the A22 (Brennero-Modena) Highway.
 Alternatively, the city can be reached from Milan on the State Road 415 (Milan-Cremona) to Cremona and from there State Road 10 (Cremona-Mantova), or from Verona on the State Road 62.

 Railway

-Mantova railway station, opened in 1873, lies on the train routes of Milan-Codogno-Cremona-Mantua and Verona-Mantua-Modena.
+Mantua railway station, opened in 1873, lies on the railway lines of Milan-Codogno-Cremona-Mantua and Verona-Mantua-Modena.
 The station is a terminus for three regional lines, to Cremona and Milan, to Monselice, and to Verona Porta Nuova and Modena.
 Trenitalia operates a daily high-speed connection with Rome.

 Air

-The closest airport is Verona-Villafranca Airport.
-The direct shuttle bus service running to and from Mantova railway station was canceled on 1 January 2015.
-Public connection is now provided by the airport bus running to and from Verona Porta Nuova railway station, and the Verona-Mantova railway line.
+The closest airport is Verona Villafranca Airport.
+A direct shuttle bus service running to and from Mantua railway station was cancelled on 1 January 2015.
+Public transport connections are now provided by the airport bus running to and from Verona Porta Nuova railway station and the Verona-Mantua railway line.

 Bus

-Local bus services, urbano (within the city area and suburbs) and interurbano (within the surrounding towns and villages) are provided by APAM.
+Local bus services, urbano (within the city area and suburbs) and interurbano (within the surrounding towns and villages) are provided by APAM (Azienda Pubblici Autoservizi Mantova).